Deep-MI/FastSurfer/doc/overview/EDITING.md

 Note, as FastSurfer's surface pipeline is derived from FreeSurfer, some edit options and corresponding naming schemes are inherited from FreeSurfer.

 ## General process
-To use the `--edits` flag with `run_fastsurfer.sh`, you must first update the images in the subject directory that require editing, and then reprocess the updated directory using the --edits option.
+Most editing options require that you have processed the case and you are able to access and modify the files in that image's directory, i.e. `<subject_dir>`.
+Based on a quality inspection of results, segmentations and surfaces, one of the edits (see above) is chosen and performed.
+Then, the case is re-processed using the `--edits` flag, i.e. `run_fastsurfer.sh` is re-run (same FastSurfer command and FastSurfer version as before, but add `--edits`).
+Finally, you would check in another quality inspection, if the quality issues are resolved.

-For example (including setup for native processing, see [Examples](EXAMPLES.md) for other processing options):
+For example (including the setup for native processing, see [Examples](EXAMPLES.md) for other processing options):

 ```bash
 # Setup FASTSURFER and FREESURFER